bukka/php-todo/php-openssl.md

 - **Feat**: crypt - Add chacha20-poly1305 support
   - https://bugs.php.net/bug.php?id=76935 - "chacha20-poly1305" is an AEAD but does not work like AEAD
 - **Feat**: crypt - New function to retrieve key length (using EVP_CIPHER_key_length)
+- **Bug**: pkey - RAND_file_name could potentially not work correct with open basedir check and do rand file checks
 - **Bug**: pkey - Do not try to use Rand file when generating key
   - https://bugs.php.net/bug.php?id=78444 - openssl_pkey_new generates OpenSSL errors with OpenSSL 1.1.1
 - **Feat**: pkey - Improve php_openssl_dh_compute_key to support ECDH before OpenSSL 3.0 and extend tests